withastro/astro/.changeset/cool-mangos-shop.md

 'astro': major
 ---

-The locals object can no longer be overridden
+The `locals` object can no longer be overridden

 Middleware, API endpoints, and pages can no longer override the `locals` object in its entirety.
-You can still append locals onto the object, but you can not replace the entire object, wiping out old values.
+You can still append values onto the object, but you can not replace the entire object and delete its existing values.

 If you were previously overwriting like so: